 We understand that standards of dress and expression are complex and these expectations touch on safety and self expression.
-In cases of substantial disruption, inappropriate clothing may rise to a disciplinary level.
-However, we are committed to approaching these standards with an attitude of learning and mutual respect through the process of collaborative problem solving.
+The administration is authorized to take action in instances where individual dress does not meet the stated requirements.
+We are committed to approaching these standards with an attitude of learning and mutual respect through the process of collaborative problem solving.